 Activity 3-3 | Test your access to Moodle Innovate and orient yourself to Moodle. (if you wish to use Moodle Innovate for your facilitation week)

 If you are planning on using Moodle Innovate Now for your facilitation week, please test that you can log in to Moodle Innovate Now with your RRU credentials.
 Note that Moodle Innovate Now is a different Moodle platform than the one we use for our class.
 Moodle Innovate Now is located at https://innovate.royalroads.ca/now/

 By the end of the first week, I would like one of your team members to post on their blog a brief outline of your facilitation week plan (see Assignment 2).
 The plan does not need to be complete at this point, but I do want enough of an idea to get a sense as to what you are planning.
 Remember: don’t overplan your week.
 One main activity will likely be plenty.
 A good week can be as simple as a good reading, interactive synchronous session, and a rich asynchronous discussion.

 Do a digital gallery walk around your classmates blog posts and infographics and post a comment on their blog.
-What do you notice about the infographics?
+What do you notice about the infographic?
 How is their infographic and rationale similar or different from yours?
 Pick one that resonates with you and leave some meaningful feedback for your classmate (for more on meaningful feedback, see the RRU CTET recommendations on leaving good feedback).
 It does not have to be an extensive critique of their work.
 Just make a point or two about what stands out to you about their infographic and/or blog post.